kylepritchard/static/files/test.md

 title: This is a test
 tags: One, Two, Three
 author: kyle
-date: 11 December 2018
+date: 10 Dec 2018
-image: "sample.png"
+image: sample.png
 ---

 # this is main title